 Andy Warhol—From A to B and Back Again is organized by Donna De Salvo, Deputy Director for International Initiatives and Senior Curator at the Whitney Museum of American Art, with Christie Mitchell, senior curatorial assistant, and Mark Loiacono, curatorial research associate.
 At SFMOMA, the exhibition is overseen by Gary Garrels, Elise S. Haas Senior Curator of Painting and Sculpture, and Rachel Jans, assistant curator of painting and sculpture.

-National support of Andy Warhol—From A to B and Back Again is provided by Kenneth C. Griffin.
+National leadership support of Andy Warhol—From A to B and Back Again is provided by Kenneth C. Griffin.
 Bank of America is the National Tour Sponsor.
-SFMOMA leadership support is provided Helen and Charles Schwab.
-Major support is provided by James C. Hormel and Michael P. Nguyen and the SFMOMA Collectors’ Forum.
-Generous support is provided by the Breyer Family Foundation, Roberta and Steve Denning, Linda and Jon Gruber, Sir Deryck and Lady Va Maughan, Deborah and Kenneth Novack, the Bernard and Barbro Osher Exhibition Fund, Arun and Rummi Sarin, Nancy and Alan Schatzberg, Lydia Shorenstein and Kay Harrigan Woods.
+Major support is provided by Doris Fisher, James C. Hormel and Michael P. Nguyen, and SFMOMA’s Collectors’ Forum.
+Generous support is provided by the Breyer Family Foundation, Roberta and Steve Denning, Mary J. Elmore, Jacqueline Evans, Linda and Jon Gruber, The Hoefer Family, Mary Jo and Dick Kovacevich, Christine and Pierre Lamond, Park L. Loughlin, Sir Deryck and Lady Va Maughan, the Stuart G. Moldaw Public Program and Exhibition Fund, Deborah and Kenneth Novack, the Bernard and Barbro Osher Exhibition Fund, Lisa S. Pritzker, Arun and Rummi Sarin, Nancy and Alan Schatzberg, Lydia Shorenstein, Dana and Jim Tananbaum, Shannon and Dennis Wong, and Kay Harrigan Woods.